-Sources: Australia, Japan and New Zealand: OECD Education at a Glance; Indonesia: ILOSTAT Database; Korea: National Youth Policy Institute(2020); Mongolia: Labour Force Survey; Thailand Labour Force Survey; Vietnam: Viet Nam Household Living Standards Survey
+Sources: Australia and New Zealand: OECD Education at a Glance; Indonesia: ILOSTAT Database; Japan: OECD Secretariat calculations based on the Japanese Labour Force Survey; Korea: National Youth Policy Institute (2020); Malaysia: Labour Force Survey (2018); ILOSTAT; Mongolia: Employment Statistics, 2021; Singapore: Ministry of Manpower (2022) Summary Table: Youth; Thailand Labour Force Survey 2021; Viet Nam: Viet Nam Household Living Standards Survey 2018, 2020.

 Other relevant indicators: Educational attainment by gender (CO3.1); Gender differences in university graduates by fields of study (CO3.2); and, Literacy scores by gender at age 15 (CO3.4).

-1 Updated: December 2021 Family Database in Asia/Pacific http://oe.cd/fdb-asia OECD and OECD KOREA Policy Centre In the selected Asia-Pacific countries, as in most OECD countries, NEET rates are often higher for older youth in their twenties than they are for those in their teens (Chart CO3.5.B).
-Across all five countries with available data, 15-19 year-olds have lower NEET rates than 20-24 year-olds, and especially 25-29 year-olds.
-Indeed, in Viet Nam, 25-29 year-olds (30%) are almost four times as likely to be NEET as 15-19 year-olds (8%).
-A partial exception is Thailand, where NEET rates are highest among 20-24 year-olds.
+1 Updated: December 2023

+Family Database in Asia/Pacific http://oe.cd/fdb-asia OECD and OECD KOREA Policy Centre

+In the selected Asia-Pacific countries, as in most OECD countries, NEET rates are often higher for older youth in their twenties than for those in their teens (Chart CO3.5.B).
+Across all five countries with available data, 15-19 year olds have lower NEET rates than 20-24 year olds, and especially 25-29 year olds.
+Indeed, in Viet Nam, 25-29 year olds (30%) are almost four times as likely to be NEET as 15-19 year olds (8%).
+By contrast, in Thailand and Indonesia, NEET rates were highest among 20-24 year olds.

 Chart CO3.5.B.
-NEET rates across age groupsProportion (%) of 15-29 year olds not in employment, education or training (NEET), by age group, 2020
+NEET rates across age groupsProportion (%) of 15-29 year olds not in employment, education or training (NEET), by age group, 2021

-Notes: Data for Japan refer to 2014, Thailand to 2017, Viet Nam to 2018.
+Notes: Data for Thailand refers to 2017, Viet Nam to 2018.

-Sources: Australia, Japan and New Zealand: OECD Education at a Glance; Thailand: Thailand Labour Force Survey; Vietnam: Viet Nam Household Living Standards Survey NEETs are also more likely to be female than male (Chart CO3.5.C).
-Across all of the Asia-Pacific countries covered here with available data, NEET rates are higher for women than for men, with the exception of Viet Nam.
-In most countries, the difference is around five percentage points.
+Sources: Australia and New Zealand: OECD Education at a Glance; Japan: OECD Secretariat calculations based on the Japanese Labour Force Survey; Indonesia: National Labour Force Survey 2021; Thailand: Thailand Labour Force Survey 2021; Vietnam: VHLSS 2020.

+NEETs are also more likely to be female than male (Chart CO3.5.C).
+Across the Asia-Pacific countries included here with available data, NEET rates are higher for women than for men, except for Viet Nam.
+In most countries, the difference is around 2-3 percentage points.
 However, in Thailand, young women (21%) are twice as likely to be NEET as young men (11%).
-The smallest gender difference is in Australia, where the NEET rate for young women (15%) is about two percentage points higher than the NEET rate for young men (13%), and in Viet Nam where men and women are as likely to be NEET (23%).
-Comparability and data issues Cross-country comparisons of NEET rates are complicated by institutional differences.
-For instance, the length of educational programmes differs between countries, which affects age at graduation from secondary and tertiary levels of education.
-NEET rates tend to be higher in countries where average graduation ages are lower, at least in part because a smaller proportion of young people are enrolled in education.
+The smallest gender difference is in Australia, where the NEET rate for young women (11%) is less than one percentage point higher than the NEET rate for young men (10%).
+In Viet Nam, the NEET rate for young men (20%) is around 1.5 percentage points higher than the rate for young women (19%).